Pretend

 The new Arc appears in the Item panel of the Library in the selected group and as a new inspector.
 If you open the story group in the timeline, you can drag in the new Arc and make a new track.

-Double-click to add or delete an arc point to the curve.
-Drag vertically to change the intensity or horizontally to change the timing.
+Double-click on the curve to add an arc point.
+Double-click on an arc point to delete that arc point.
+Shift-drag vertically to only change the intensity value or Control-drag horizontally to only change the timing.
 Right-click on a point to change the arc point type.

 Hover over or drag an arc point.
 The arc point's type, description, intensity and timing appear next to the arc point.
 Setup and Resolution points are blue, Conflict points are green and Climax is red.